 - Bake at 400F for 35-40 minutes, until the peaches are bubbling and the topping starts to brown.
-Turn the oven to broil and cook for an additional 2-3 minutes until top is lightly browned.
+Turn the oven to broil and cook for an additional 1-3 minutes until top is lightly browned.
 Watch carefully so it doesn't burn.

 - Let sit for at least 30 minutes before serving.

 - You can use either melted coconut oil or melted vegan butter for this recipe.
 Both have been tested.
 You can also use regular milk if you’re not dairy free.

 - I like to use peaches that are ripe, but on the firmer side.
 They hold their shape better during baking rather than very soft, ripe peaches which tend to get really mushy during baking.

-- You do not have to peel the peaches if you do not want to.
+- You do not have to peel the peaches.
 I tend to not peel my peaches because I love the color and bit of texture it provides.
 However, if you do not like peach skin, you can certainly peel them.